 At first I assumed they were just schmoozing me.
-The film crew had flown in from L.A. and made their way to little Waterloo, eager to ask me 110 questions about the Coleman murders so they could fill in the gaps in the experts’ comments.
+The film crew had flown in from L.A. and made their way to little Waterloo, determined to ask me 110 questions about the Coleman murders so they could fill in the gaps in the experts’ comments.
 One more notch for print journalism, I thought privately.

 They had asked if they could shoot at our house.
 They were doing other interviews nearby, and Monroe County does not teem with studio space; the cows need it to graze.
 I gulped and said okay, confident that they could work magic with gels and backdrops.
 My husband hurriedly dusted and vacuumed while I studied up on the 110 questions.

 When the crew arrived, tumbling out of a giant van, they thanked us for opening our home.
 Fair enough; we seldom clean.
 But they kept talking about our home, which is cozy but hardly striking.
 There are no “pops of color” or “statement pieces,” and the furniture is a mishmash of inherited and rescued-and-refinished.
 After the fifth exclamation (this one from the cameraman, over my great-grandfather-in-law’s wide-armed rocking chair), I began to bristle.
 There was no need to patronize a Midwestern home by gushing over an old rocker or my husband’s antique barometer, let alone the door knocker.
-My tone became a little cooler, with an arched-brow “Seriously?” implied.
+My tone became a little cooler, an arched-brow “Seriously?” implied.

 “We don’t have stuff like this in L.A.,” the producer explained.
 “Everything’s new, and a lot of people just buy cheap furniture because they know they’ll be moving soon anyway.”
-Even in the commercial districts, she adds, they tear down anything old.
+Even in the commercial districts, she said, they tear down anything old.

 “The houses here have so many details,” a young sound engineer added, looking up from a tangle of wires.
 When they trooped outside to shoot inane filler of me watering a plant, he pointed to more proof: a copper-patina hose-holder in the shape of a frog.